kalekundert/ncaars/README.rst

   to build the docker images), you can also give the path to the ``main.nf`` script.

+  The results will appear in a directory called ``results``.
+Each design will be represented by a PDB file containing the predicted structure of that design.

 - The ``make_ncaa_conformers_etkdg.py`` script generates the following warning::